Skip to main content

 Your employer needs to understand that the work permit process may take longer than standard due to the inadmissibility review.
 This avoids misunderstandings about start dates and project timelines.

 Not automatically.
-A positive LMIA confirms that the labour market justifies hiring a foreign worker — it does not affect your admissibility to Canada.
+A positive LMIA confirms that the labour market justifies hiring a foreign worker, it does not affect your admissibility to Canada.
 You still need to pass IRCC's admissibility review, which includes your criminal record.
-If you are inadmissible, you will need a TRP or Criminal Rehabilitation approval alongside your work permit application.
+If you are found inadmissible, you may need a TRP or Criminal Rehabilitation approval alongside your work permit application.

 Yes.
 CUSMA/USMCA exempts many US professionals from the LMIA requirement but does not create any exemption from IRPA admissibility requirements.
 US citizens with criminal records are subject to the same inadmissibility assessment as any other foreign national at a Canadian port of entry or visa office.